 What Exactly Is a CBD Skin Cream?

-A Cannabidiol cream, or salve, is simply a way to apply CBD topically to your skin in a way that’s effective and safe.
+A Cannabidiol cream, or salve, is simply a way to apply anti inflammatory balm topically to your skin in a way that’s effective and safe.
 Creams usually have three components: a waxy base, a fatty oil compound that’s used to deliver the therapeutic compound, and the therapeutic compound itself.
 The proportions and types of bases and oils used can vary between manufacturers, but they all work on the same principle.

 Oils are recognized as the best way to carry CBD into the body to promote absorption.
 That’s because the fatty acids in the oils bind to the CBD molecule during the extraction process and then are absorbed by your body where the CBD can get to work.

 Types of Hemp Extract

-When you start shopping around for CBD creams, you may encounter the terms ‘full-spectrum CBD’ and ‘CBD isolate.’
+When you start shopping around for hemp oil cream, you may encounter the terms ‘full-spectrum CBD’ and ‘CBD isolate.’
 These terms refer to the way the CBD was extracted from the hemp plant.

-With full-spectrum CBD, once the extract has been obtained, there’s no further work done to purify the CBD.
+With full-spectrum CBD oil, once the extract has been obtained, there’s no further work done to purify the CBD.
 This means that all the other cannabinoids found in the plant will still be in the extract.
 The main benefit of this is that it’s likely that the other cannabinoids may also have positive properties and may even enhance the activity of CBD.
 The downside?
 There may be trace amounts of THC found in the extract as well, but nowhere near enough to produce any sort of psychological effect.
 If your state is particularly strict about THC percentages, it may not allow for full-spectrum CBD.

-CBD isolate is exactly that, an isolated form of CBD.
-This is the purest form of CBD, and while a single study suggests that it might not be as effective as full-spectrum CBD, it’s the safer option if you’re concerned about THC or other unknown compounds in your Cannabidiol cream.
+CBD isolate is exactly that, an isolated form of CBD oil.
+This is the purest form of CBD oil, and while a single study suggests that it might not be as effective as full-spectrum CBD, it’s the safer option if you’re concerned about THC or other unknown compounds in your Cannabidiol cream.